Templates

 Templates View

-Templates view is your place to:
+Templates view allows you to:

 • Create new templates

-• View and Edit templates
+• View and edit templates

-• Delete Templates
+• Delete templates

 Column Name Description